Abhi-Balijepalli/react-native-app/README.md

 pod install
 ```

-You should see the `A0Auth0` pod being installed and linked to the sample app.

 ### Android applications only

 Open the `android/app/src/main/AndroidManifest.xml` file and locate the Intent Filter declaration.
 You must update the `android:host` property to use your Auth0 Domain from the step above.